Menu

 Try it Yourself »

-Notice that the <code> element does not preserve extra whitespace and line-breaks.
+Notice that the <code> element does NOT preserve extra whitespace and line-breaks.

-To fix this, you can put the <code> element inside a <pre> element:
+To preserve extra whitespace and line-breaks, you can put the <code> element inside a <pre> element:

 Example